DannyModlin/WFU_MSBAPracticum/README.md

 Case Study word document uploaded to GitHub.
 Data file for case study uploaded to GitHub.
 Instructions to access Viya For Learners uploaded to GitHub.

+### 10/23/2025
+Visual Forecasting folder added.
+This contains the course materials for the Visual Forecasting course and will assist you with using Model Studio within SAS Viya to perform time series analysis.
+The data reference in the course is already loaded into memory within Viya for Learners.
+To locate this data, use the search bar when browsing to add data.
+Make sure that the dropdown is set to AVAILABLE.
+Searching look will return the data set containing the primary time series elements.
+Searching LG will return the other data sets that are referenced within the course.